Future developments in Singapore: Dover Knowledge District

 As part of the Draft Master Plan 2019 by the Urban Redevelopment Authority (URA), the future Dover Knowledge District will be a mixed-use site meant to be an extension to the existing one-north district.

 Lim Chu Kang Agri-Food Cluster

-Announced on 2 October 2020 by the Singapore Food Agency (SFA), Lim Chu Kang will be redeveloped into a 390 hectare high-tech agri-food cluster.
+Announced on 2 October 2020 by the Singapore Food Agency (SFA), Lim Chu Kang is planned to be redeveloped into a 390 hectare high-tech agri-food cluster.
 Shared facilities will be developed to lower production costs and the use of resources.
 Aside from the core agri-food production, relevant activities such as farmers' markets and education tours are also currently under consideration.

-Development of the site will be carried out in phases starting from 2024.
+Development of the site was originally scheduled to be carried out in phases starting from 2024.
 When completed, the cluster will have the capabilities to produce more than three times its current food production.

 Changi City

 A designated area in Changi East adjacent to Singapore Changi Airport, Changi City is planned to be a lifestyle business cluster made up of the existing Singapore University of Technology and Design (SUTD) and Changi Business Park, as well as the future Changi East Urban District.
 It will be a major waterfront district with recreational and tourism facilities/amenities while offering seamless "fly-ferry" connections between Changi Airport Terminal 5 and Tanah Merah Ferry Terminal due to their close proximity to one another.

 The future Changi East Urban District, situated between the upcoming Changi Airport Terminal 5 and the existing Tanah Merah Ferry Terminal, will house offices, smart work centres, conference rooms and halls, hotels, and serviced apartments in landscaped public spaces.